Skip to content

 Lossless smoothing of renewable power

-In the schematic diagram on Figure 1, a PV power plant (PVPP) is connected to the grid and its intermittent power p(t) is accumulated or compensated (smoothed in summary) by an accumulator (ESS).
+In the schematic diagram on Figure 1, a PV power plant (PVPP) is connected to the grid and its intermittent power p(t) is accumulated or compensated (smoothed) by an accumulator (ESS).
 The smoothing power is actuated by a bidirectional inverter AC/DC, and it is determined by the ouput signal p(t)-s(t+Δt) of a subtractor.
-A positive sign of the smoothing power is oriented from the grid to ESS.
-Thus a total power superimposed to the grid by PVPP and ESS is determined by the filter’s output signal s(t+Δt).
-For the simplification, PVPP and ESS are single-phase connected to the grid.
+The positive sign of smoothing power is oriented from the grid to ESS.
+Thus the total power superimposed to the grid by PVPP and ESS is determined by the filter’s output signal s(t+Δt).
+For the sake of simplification, PVPP and ESS are single-phase connected to the grid.
+Four different power smoothing concepts will be analysed: In the schematic diagram on Figure 1, a PV power plant (PVPP) is connected to the grid and its intermittent power p(t) is accumulated or compensated (smoothed) by an accumulator (ESS).
+The smoothing power is actuated by a bidirectional inverter AC/DC, and it is determined by the ouput signal p(t)-s(t+Δt) of a subtractor.
+The positive sign of smoothing power is oriented from the grid to ESS.
+Thus the total power superimposed to the grid by PVPP and ESS is determined by the filter’s output signal s(t+Δt).
+For the sake of simplification, PVPP and ESS are single-phase connected to the grid.
 Four different power smoothing concepts will be analysed:

 Energy accumulated by smoothing